UPMC Harrisburg

-UPMC Harrisburg has earned the Magnet® designation.

-The hospital is a teaching facility providing comprehensive inpatient and outpatient services.
+UPMC Harrisburg is a teaching facility providing inpatient and outpatient services.
 Specialties include women's health, cardiovascular care and orthopedic, stroke, and rehabilitative services.
-Physician residency programs exist on-site for family practice, internal medicine, emergency medicine, obstetrics and gynecology, orthopaedic surgery, and general surgery.
+Physician residency programs exist on-site for family practice, internal medicine, emergency medicine, obstetrics and gynecology, orthopedic surgery, and general surgery.

 In November 2020 UPMC announced the opening of the new pediatric unit at UPMC Harrisburg.
 The new unit was opened in partnership with the UPMC Children's Hospital of Pittsburgh and consist of 26-pediatric-beds.
 The unit treats infants, children, teens, and young adults age 0-21.
 The unit is named "UPMC Children’s Harrisburg" and features telemedicine connections to the main hospital in Pittsburgh.

 In May 2021 UPMC announced the renaming of UPMC Pinnacle Harrisburg to UPMC Harrisburg, effective May 24.